KirstenMayland/ComputerNetworks/lab2-KirstenMayland/README.md

 ## Task 3
 Task 3 of Exercise 2 involves creating a TCP and UDP client and server that talk to each other with a slightly different protocol (protocol Version 2) than the TCP/UDP client/servers above.
 They are used in roughly the same way as up above, but instead of simply querying the server with one request, you can make multiple requests. \
 \
-The usage for tcpcli2 and udpcli2 is as follows: `$ ./<tcpcli2/udpcli2> n*(<statecode> <opcode>)` where 'state code' is valid two letter state code (eg. pa, Wi, NH) and 'opcode' is an integer from 1 to 5 inclusive.
+The usage for `tcpcli2` and `udpcli2` is as follows: `$ ./<tcpcli2/udpcli2> n*(<statecode> <opcode>)` where 'state code' is valid two letter state code (eg. pa, Wi, NH) and 'opcode' is an integer from 1 to 5 inclusive.
 For example, `$ ./tcpcli2 nh 1 pa 4` or `$ ./udpcli2 wi 3 pa 5 nh 2 `. \
 \
 For the servers, again type `./<tcpserv2/udpserv2> <port to listen on>` and ensure that the port number is above 1024 and corresponds to the `SERV_TCP_PORT`/`SERV_UDP_PORT` listed in either `tcpcli2.c`/`udpcli2.c`.
 Make sure `tcpcli2` is talking to `tcpserv2` and `udpcli2` is talking to `udpserv2` respectively.
 Again, I would recommend running the client on your home computer and the server on the pond. \
 \
+Currently TCPcli2/serv2 work for any queries without gifs
+\
 Personal TODOS:
-* figure out why ops 1-4 work but the statecodes still have more data attached
-* free malloced state structs
+* free malloced state structs in version 2
-* get tcpcli2/tcpserv2 to work for the gif
+* figure out why gif names are concatonating
+* update udp v1 to stop gifs on server side
-* do it all over again with udp
+* do version 2 all over again with udp

 # Overview
 ### On memory: